-The planned project consisting in the construction of a photovoltaic farm on a part of a plot of land no. 64/27 in Strzałkowo village is located in an area that does not include any forms of nature protection.
-The closest protected area is the Nadwkrzański Obszar Chronionego Krajobrazu (the Wkra Riverside Landscape Protected Area), which directly borders on plot of land no. 64/27 and is located approximately 1.0 km from the area where the project is planned.
+The planned project consisting in the construction of 4 photovoltaic farms on a part of plot No. 64/27 in Strzałkowo is located in an area that does not include any forms of nature protection.
+The closest protected area is the Nadwkrzański Obszar Chronionego Krajobrazu (the Wkra Riverside Landscape Protected Area), which directly borders on plot No. 64/27 and is located 0 km from the area where the project is planned.
 A dozen or so kilometers from the area, there are numerous monuments of nature, reserves, protected landscape areas, as well as ecological areas and documentation sites.
-Figure 15 shows the location of the planned photovoltaic power plant in relation to nature protection forms.
+Figure 15 shows the location of the planned photovoltaic power plants in relation to nature protection forms.

 Fig. 15.
-Location of the photovoltaic power plant in relation to protected areas
+Location of the photovoltaic power plants in relation to protected areas

-Table 1 shows the distances of the planned photovoltaic farm from the different forms of nature protection.
+Table 1 shows the distances of the planned photovoltaic farms from the particular nature protection forms.

 Table 1.
-Distances of the planned photovoltaic farm from particular forms of nature protection
+Distances of the planned photovoltaic farms from the particular nature protection forms